temporalio/proposals/ruby/type-hinting-converters-codecs-errors.md

   # Returns whether or not it can decode a given Payload
   def can_decode?: (Temporal::Payload) -> Bool

-  # Takes any Ruby object and returns a Payload object or nil if unable to convert
+  # Takes any Ruby object and returns a Payload object
   def to_payload: (U) -> Temporal::Payload

-  # Takes a Payload object and returns a Ruby object.
-Only called on a matching encoding
+  # Takes a Payload object and returns a Ruby object
+  # Only called after a positive response from the #can_decode? method
   def from_payload: (Temporal::Payload) -> U
 end
 ```